-Strategic Plan Priority Investment Area: Program & Professional Development: Trust administrative functions.

-Academy supports for quality program implementation and fiscal/ community results.

-Strategic Plan Headline Community Results: This investment supports all headline renewal.

-Recommended Action: Authorization to negotiate and execute contracts with 16 small

-Community-Based Organizations (CBO) for the first year of a twoyear capacity building initiative, in a total amount not to exceed \$595,000.00 for a term of 12 months, commencing October 1, 2023, and ending September 30, 2024, with one 12-month
+Strategic Plan Priority Investment Area: Program & Professional Development: Trust Academy supports for quality program implementation and fiscal/ administrative functions.
+Strategic Plan Headlin Community Results: This investment supports all headline community results.
+Recommended Action: Authorization to negotiate and execute contracts with 16 small Community-Based Organizations (CBO) for the first year of a two- year capacity building initiative, in a total amount not to exceed \$595,000.00 for a term of 12 months, commencing October 1, 2023, and ending September 30, 2024, with one 12-month renewal.

-Budget Impact: Funding in the amount of \$595,000.00 for this resolution is
+Budget Impact: Funding in the amount of \$595,000.00 for this resolution is projected to be available in FY 2023-2024.